JCGuest/market-orders/README.md

 ## Decription
 I created this to be used at my job at a Whole Foods Market meat market.
-It is Sinatra/ActiveRecord application. you can create an account with a secure password, create orders, edit orders, and delete orders.
+It is a Sinatra/ActiveRecord application.
+You can create an account with a secure password, create orders, edit orders, and delete orders.

 ## Installation